 Ask if anyone would like to share what came up for them around intersectionality, holding multiple identities, power or positionality through this exercise and especially after listening to each other's experiences.
 This can often be an enriching conversation as people begin to land the concept of intersectionality in their own words and meanings.

-Even though the exercise is simple, if it’s done right it can bring a lot of depth and reflection and intimacy into the group.
-People have the opportunity to see one another with much more compassion.
+Even though the exercise is simple, if it’s done right it can bring a lot of depth, reflection, and intimacy into the group.
+Participants have the opportunity to see one another with much more compassion.

 Adapt the categories of identities to fit the context you are in and the kind of diversity you have in the group.
 Do your research beforehand and speak to other partner organizations to pick the identities that would be most important and relevant to include.